tradingstrategy-ai/docs/source/glossary.rst

     Pine Script

         A proprietary trading strategy programming language for :term:`TradingView`. `Read more <https://www.tradingview.com/support/solutions/43000561836-what-is-pine-script/>`__.
 Pine Script is a high-level scripting language that is specifically designed for use in creating custom trading indicators and strategies for financial markets.
-It is used by traders to create custom technical indicators, such as moving averages, Bollinger Bands, and Relative Strength Indicators, as well as more complex algorithms for automated trading.
+It is used by traders to create custom technical indicators, such as moving averages, :term:`Bollinger Bands`, and Relative Strength Indicators, as well as more complex algorithms for automated trading.

     TradingView